SERVICING HAWKESBURY, HILLS, BLUE MOUNTAINS AND PENRITH AREAS FOR ALL TYPES OF RURAL FENCING

 With so many different options available, the unsuspecting horse owner could inadvertently make a wrong decision as to what type of horse fencing is required.
 Fences that are designed for say pigs or goats are not suitable for horses.
 This is mainly the wire being discussed here, different types of netting contain different types of stock, you wouldn’t use pig wire to house chickens, as it would be a pointless exercise and the same goes with horses, you wouldn’t use pig wire to house horses due to the very large holes in the wire that your horse could easily put its foot through and become trapped, or worse struggle to free itself and become further injured.

-Ideally, horse fencing needs to keep your horses safe and secure confining them to specific areas, providing the opportunity to graze and socialise.
+Ideally, the fence you install needs to keep your horses safe and secure confining them to specific areas, providing the opportunity to graze and socialise.
 Horse safe pasture fencing should be highly visible, durable, and appear as a solid barrier, and if the horse does crash into it, the fence will withstand the force.

 Post and Rail